The sustainability of professional development in literacy: Part 2 School-based factors associated with high student achievement

 This report examines the sustainability of professional development following the completion of an intensive course in literacy acquisition by teachers of Year One students and their literacy leaders in seven schools.
 The research on which it is based had two aims.
 The first was to examine the ways in which the professional development changed teachers’ expectations of student achievement over the period of the course.
-The findings of this study are reported in Part One of this report.
+(The findings are reported in Part One of this report).
 The second aim was to examine issues of sustainability once the course had finished and the findings are reported here (Part Two).
-Two issues related to sustainability were examined.
-These included the trends in student achievement over all participating schools over three years, and the school-based factors that were associated with sustainability because it is these that exert the major influence on teacher implementation of new practices (Cohen & Ball, 1999; Darling-Hammond, 1997; Goodlad, 1984; Robertson & Allan, 1999).
-The summary report and Part 1 of this report can be found in the inset box in the top right hand corner of the screen.

 Author(s): Helen S. Timperley and Joy Wiseman